CHIEF EXECUTIVE OFFICER

 SENIOR DIRECTOR, MARKETING AND OPERATIONS

-Kelly is responsible for the marketing strategy aimed at conveying the value of NCIDQ certification, strategic partnerships, advocacy communications, while overseeing and improving the effectiveness of organizational operations.
-She brings to this role nearly 20 years of marketing experience.
-Previously, Kelly led marketing and communications for Studio Theatre, the American Society of Interior Designers (ASID) and the Washington Wizards, where she won five National Capital Region Emmy Awards for marketing campaigns.
+Kelly is responsible for the marketing strategy aimed at conveying the value of NCIDQ Certification, and the health, safety, and welfare impact of the NCIDQ Exam, strategic partnerships, advocacy communications, while overseeing and improving the effectiveness of organizational operations.
+She brings 20+ years of marketing experience to this role.
+Previously, Kelly led marketing and communications for Studio Theatre, the American Society of Interior Designers (ASID), and the Washington Wizards, where she won five National Capital Region Emmy Awards for marketing campaigns.

 Kelly earned a bachelor’s degree in marketing from the Fashion Institute of Technology (FIT) in New York City.